 According to a study millennials constitute of the most overworked generation globally.
 Mostly in their 20s or 30s, they also make for the core work group at offices.
 Particularly in the UK, they are the ones who are yet to pay back their student loans, yet to reach the career-high; and while coping with stagnant wages they are juggling to meet the ends every day!

-As per the GfK Consumer Life Survey of 2017, money is the major cause of stress for at least 50 per cent of the millennials in the UK.
-As much as 4 in 10 millennials are skeptical about their financial matters.
-However the situation need not be so grim.
-The basic rules for personal finance are the same as they were before.
+As per the GfK Consumer Life Survey of 2017, money is the major cause of stress for at least 50 percent of the millennials in the UK.
+As much as 4 in 10 Millennials are skeptical about their financial matters.
+The basic rules for personal finance are the same as they were before though.
 One needs to budget, invest and save.

-Let’s find out how to ease your financial stress before 40.
+Let’s find out how can you ease your financial stress before 40.

 While a majority of millennials do not appear to be inclined to buy homes any sooner, but there is a segment of younger homeowners in the UK.
 With a host of debts including student loans, mortgage, auto loan, personal loan and credit bills, one is most likely to bring red flags on their credit report.

-Last but not the least, invest for retirement too.
+Last but not least, invest for retirement too.
 It doesn’t matter how small the contribution is, but you must begin building a retirement fund at an early age.
-You can use customised financial advice for the same.